dwijgohil24/RealTime_Chat_WebApp/README.md

 4. Past chat message visiblity.
 5. Upto 10 concurrent user chat possible in each chat room.

-Here are the few sneek-peaks into the project 🔥
+Here are the few sneak-peeks into the project 🔥

 1. Authentication ( Login / Sign Up )